wesleylhandy/social-sharing-client/README.md

  * data-social="twitter"
  * data-social="email"

-This communicates to the `cbnShare API` what type of sharing action will be called.
+This communicates to the `socialShare API` what type of sharing action will be called.
 Any other values will be ignored and an error will be logged to the console.

 #### Optional Data Attributes